stepulak/CountryballGame/README.md

 			@toX - X position of end (including)
 			@toY - Y position of end (including)

 Beware of bad input formats!
 Each command should be foolproof (either nothing happens or error message appears), but keep in mind unexpected behaviour of the program...
-	I really recommend you to save your map often, so you can undo our operations if unpleasant things occurs...
+I really recommend you to save your map often, so you can undo your operations if unpleasant things occurs...

+The source code and most of the graphics are product of mine.
+I've also used various sound effects and music from other autors.
+I recommend you to look at the in-game credits.
+If you find something that is against the licensing etc., please contact me as soon as possible and I will try to repair them.
+You can redistribute this game, source code, graphics etc., according to it's license.